dennysabu/ReceiptAnalyzer/README.md

 # Receipt Analyzer

-This was a quick experiment I threw together to test the output of Azure Cognitive Services specifically with receipts.
+This was a quick experiment I threw together to test the output of Azure Cognitive Services specifically with restaurant receipts.

 ## Prerequisites